Gheorghe Popescu (footballer, born 1919): Club career

 Popescu was born on 8 August 1919 in Bucharest, Romania and began playing junior-level football in 1928 at Gloria.
 He started his senior career in 1935 at Divizia B club Sportul Studențesc București where he worked with coach Coloman Braun-Bogdan, helping them earn promotion to the first league at the end of the 1936–37 season.
 He made his Divizia A debut on 12 September 1937 in Sportul's 3–0 away loss to Gloria Arad.
 The highlight of his period spent with The Students was reaching the 1939 Cupa României final in which he played the entire match in the 2–0 loss to Rapid București.
 Subsequently, they earned a third place in the league at the end of the 1939–40 season in which he scored a personal record of 14 goals.
 In 1946, Popescu joined Carmen București, helping the team to a runner-up place in his single season at the club.
 Afterwards, he reunited with his former coach from Sportul Studențesc, Braun-Bogdan, at newly founded club CSCA București.
 He was the club's first ever captain and the team's top-scorer with 10 goals at the end of his first season.
 In the following season he played the full 90 minutes under coach Ferenc Rónay in the 2–1 victory against CSU Cluj in the 1949 Cupa României final, which helped the club win its first trophy.
-In the same season, Popescu made his last Divizia A appearance on 21 November 1948 in the first ever CSCA – Dinamo derby which ended with a 1–0 loss, having a total of 135 games with 64 goals in the competition.
+In the same season, Popescu made his last Divizia A appearance on 21 November 1948 in the first ever CSCA – Dinamo derby which ended with a 1–0 loss, totaling 135 games with 64 goals in the competition.
 Throughout his career, Popescu's style of play was often praised in the press by the famous Romanian poet Camil Petrescu.